eNMS-automation/eNMS/docs/workflows/workflow_payload.rst

   set_var("iteration_device", devices, section="pools", device=device.name)

-Use data from a previous job in the workflow
+Use data from a previous service in the workflow
 --------------------------------------------

-If a job "B" needs to use the results from a previous job "A", it can access the results of job "A" with the ``get_result`` function.
+If a service "B" needs to use the results from a previous service "A", it can access the results of service "A" with the ``get_result`` function.
 The ``get_result`` function takes two arguments:

-- the name of the job (name of the service or workflow whose results you want to retrieve)
+- the name of the service (name of the service or workflow whose results you want to retrieve)
-- (Optional) the name of a device, if you want to retrieve the job results for a specific device.
+- (Optional) the name of a device, if you want to retrieve the service results for a specific device.

 Example: ``get_result("Payload editor", device="Test_device")``

-The results of a job is always a dictionary: this is what the ``get_result`` function returns.
+The results of a service is always a dictionary: this is what the ``get_result`` function returns.
 You can therefore treat it as a dictionary to access the content of the results:

 ``get_result("Payload editor")["runtime"]``